ng-log/ng-log/docs/logging.md

 UTF-8.
 On Windows, ng-log converts these paths to UTF-16 and uses Unicode filesystem APIs.
 Invalid UTF-8 paths are rejected.

+Log messages also use UTF-8.
+On Windows, console output is converted to UTF-16 and written with Unicode console APIs, while redirected output remains UTF-8.
+Debugger output uses the Unicode debugger API.

 **non-Windows**

 :   The directory is determined by referencing the environment variables